 A charitable lead unitrust is an irrevocable arrangement.
 Once you transfer assets to create the trust, you cannot change your mind and get the assets back.
 This requirement assures that all of the payments promised in the trust agreement will go to support the Red Cross.

 Make payments to the Red Cross that may vary each year

 Your lead unitrust makes payments to the American Red Cross each year equal to a fixed percentage of its value, as revalued annually.
 If the value of your lead unitrust increases, its annual payments will increase.
 If the value of your lead unitrust decreases, its annual payments will also decrease.
 Your lead trust can make payments to more than one charity, if you wish.

 You choose the payment rate

-You choose the percentage of its value that your lead unitrust must distribute each year.
-A payout equal to 5% to 7% of the trust's value is typical.
-Payments are usually made in annual installments, but semiannual, quarterly, or monthly installments are possible.
+You choose the percentage of its value that your lead unitrust must distribute to the American Red Cross each year.
+Lead unitrust donors typically select a payment amount that is likely to preserve a substantial remainder for family or other heirs.
+Payments are usually made in annual installments, but semiannual or quarterly installments are possible.

 Remaining assets to heirs

 When your charitable lead unitrust ends, all remaining principal in the trust will be transferred to family members or other heirs you choose.

 While most lead unitrusts last for 10-20 years, other terms are possible.
 Your lead unitrust can last for one or more lives, for a specific length of time, or for a combination of lives and years.
 The term length you choose will depend on when you want your heirs to receive their trust distribution, as well as other factors.